pdrummond/pauldrummond.dev/src/posts/on-continuous-delivery.md

 for a while yet, you can push it to production during development behind a feature flag with the confidence end users won't be affected.
 When in the early stages of development, the focus of the Deployment Pipeline is to ensure your change doesn't break existing functionality in production.
-There isn't realy much value in testing the new code, certainly not on day one when there is barely anything to test.
+There isn't really much value in testing the new code, certainly not on day one when there is barely anything to test.
 As development continues, you work alongside your team to increase the test coverage as more functionality is added.
 During this time,